 Dedicated November 2011, the Gardner Center, located in Heritage Village, is named for Dr. Milton C. Gardner and home to the BCF Music and Worship Division.
-The facility has four classrooms which include the piano lab and media lab, a conference room, six practice rooms, and six faculty offices with studios.
+The facility has four classrooms as well as the piano lab and media lab, a conference room, six practice rooms, and six faculty offices with studios.